kevindelord/kevindelord.github.io/_posts/2016-06-06-provisioning-profiles.md

 The name of every single provisioning profile is very important and must be as explicit as possible.

-It should follow the [same convention](TODO :cat:) than the target's in Xcode.
+It should follow the same convention than the target names in Xcode.

-In few words, the name of the (pro)file should contains every single information:
+In few words, the name of the (pro)file should contains every information such as:

-- The project.
+- The project name
-- The target.
+- The target name
-- The type of distribution.
+- The type of distribution
-- The build configuration (see below).
+- The build configuration (see below)

 ### Build configuration: which type of profile

-Whenever you create or update a profile, you should ask yourself what kind of profile to want.
+Whenever you create or update a profile, you should ask yourself what kind of profile you want.

-Is it to develop and debug the project on a device or to install it through Hockey and/or TestFlight on many devices?
+Is it to develop and debug the project on a device or to install it through [HockeyApp](https://hockeyapp.net) or [TestFlight](https://developer.apple.com/testflight/) on many devices?

 Depending on your needs, the final name of the profile should have one of the following suffix:

 - `DEBUG` if you want to develop on it.
-- `RELEASE` it is just for beta testing (project managers, customers, etc.)
+- `RELEASE` if it is just for beta testing (QA, project managers, customers, etc.)

 ### Examples